ibpdas/ValueLine/README.md

 **ValueLine brings together a causal model, an action focussed dashboard and a lightweight methodology that show where value is emerging, where maturity is shifting and where leadership action is needed.**

-It turns data strategy into something live and usable, showing where value is emerging and what leaders need to focus on now, next and later.
+It turns data strategy into something live and usable - providing early signals of what is shifting beneath the surface and creating a shared picture of progress across a federated organisation, reducing narrative drift and making alignment easier to sustain.

 ---